LennartFr/2019-7-18-LL-Blockchain-SF/README.md

 1. How do we get started?

-1. Visual Studio Code with the IBM plugin and creating your MVP
+1. Visual Studio Code with the IBM plugin, creating our MVP

-1. How do deploy your MVP in the <a href="https://ibm.biz/Bdzmec">IBM Cloud </a>
+1. How do we deploy our MVP in the <a href="https://ibm.biz/Bdzmec">IBM Cloud </a>

 <img src="https://farm5.staticflickr.com/4503/37148677233_71edc5a37b_o.png" width="1041" height="53" alt="blueband">